PPRaspberryPi/cube/README.md

 This is just a university project of five guys who decided to have zero free time that semester.
 Congratulations, you did it.
 It's NOT meant to be reproduced.

-First of all, you would need a 8x8x8 LED cube (which you probably don't have), secondly you would need to have the exact same setup (shift registers etc.) as we have (which you also (probably) do not have).
+First of all, you would need an 8x8x8 LED cube (which you probably don't have), secondly, you would need to have the exact same setup (shift registers etc.) as we have (which you also (probably) do not have).
 To sum everything up: you cannot reproduce that (probably).

 Why would we put that on GitHub then, you might ask?